 A bachelor's degree is required to obtain a job as a commercial loan analyst.
 Students who major in finance, economics, business or a related field will be best suited for this field.
 While earning a degree in finance or economics, a few of the required courses may include accounting, business law, corporate and investment finance, calculus, statistics and contract law.
 Gaining an internship or work experience at a financial institution while still in school will prove beneficial during the search for a permanent position.

 Many banks or financial institutions prefer to hire degreed commercial loan analysts who have completed lending-specific education courses.
 The Bank Administration Institute offers a Loan Review Certificate Program that educates the student in how to manage a wide range of commercial lending issues.

-According to the U.S. Bureau of Labor Statistics (BLS), the loan officer occupation is expected to grow 8% between 2014 and 2024 (www.bls.gov).
-Salaries range from $32,870 to $130,630 annually for most loan officers, as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the loan officer occupation is expected to grow faster than average at 8% between 2018 and 2028 (www.bls.gov).
+Salaries range from $31,870 to $132,080 annually for most loan officers, as of May 2018.
 The BLS also notes that while some loan analysts are paid an annual salary, many are paid based on commission, which is dependent on the amount of loans they approve.